arangodb/docs/3.8/aql/functions-arangosearch.md

 - **expr** (expression): any valid search expression
 - **analyzer** (string): name of an [Analyzer](../arangosearch-analyzers.html).
-- returns nothing: the function can only be called in a [SEARCH operation](operations-search.html) and throws an error otherwise
+- returns: the wrapped expression result

 Assuming a View definition with an Analyzer whose name and type is `delimiter`: